IAHO2001/CSCI2210-Project-Fall-2025/Stage 4/ReadMe.txt

 Step 5: After you are placed into this directory/filepath then run the following command: java -jar "GreyhoundEats.jar"

-Step 7: you are now in teh system .
+Step 7: you are now in the system .